ssokolova/copilot-testing/labs.md

 ![validating inputs with checks](./images/ct41.png?raw=true "validating inputs with checks")

-5. When you're happy with this code, you can go ahead and add them to your code using the options in the code window of the chat.
+5. When you're happy with this code, you can go ahead and replace the highlighted code in the file using the options in the code window of the chat.

 ![validating inputs with checks](./images/ct42.png?raw=true "validating inputs with checks")